khsacc/portfolio2020/README.md

 ## Design
 Design layout outputs such as AdobeXD file is not provided.
 All designs are coding-based.

+## Deploy
+Master branch would be published on [https://portfolio2020-git-master.khsacc.vercel.app/](https://portfolio2020-git-master.khsacc.vercel.app/).
+As pushed to master, vercel would automatically build and publish the latest contents.

 ## Contact
 If you want to contact me, send an e-mail to ``k.hiroki1.732[at]gmail.com`` (replace [at] with @)